History is well preserved when engraved on paper and it is in good hands when is written by people working in and around Indian football.

 Indian football has seen a lot of twists and turns and very few pieces on paper can define them perfectly, some of them coming out in the open in the journey of 2017.
 The genre saw journalists; football administrators and professionals come up with books that define the history as well as the current rise of club football.

-Here, we take a look at the five books that were published in 2017 that revolved around the microcosm called ‘Football in India’.
+Here, we take a look at the five books on Indian football that were published in 2017 that revolved around the microcosm called ‘Football in India’.

 Golden Eagles (50 years of Dempo Sports Club)